 At high risk for COVID, Grace Acton arrived at Bates during the height of the pandemic.
 By embracing a childhood hobby of sewing, she found mentors, community, and academic fulfillment.

-Bates College Snow Plowing and Shoveling Policy
+Snow Plowing and Shoveling Guidelines

-Every storm is different and depending on whether it is a wet heavy snow or a dry powdery snow, determines how long it will take to clear the campus.
+Every storm is different and depending on whether it is a wet heavy snow or a dry powdery snow will determine how long it will take to clear the campus.
 Generally, it takes no less than three hours after the snow has stopped falling to complete the preferred walkway routes, after which sand and salt is applied to surfaces as needed.

 During particularly difficult snow days with heavy accumulation or an extended storm, our teams focus on the most heavily used paths first, to make efficient use of our staffing, equipment, and resources.
 In these storms Bates Grounds Services will gather information to make a storm-specific plan.